What is Cervical Radiculopathy?

 Cervical radiculopathy is typically categorized based on the specific nerve root affected (e.g., C5, C6, C7, C8).
 Each type corresponds to different areas of pain and weakness depending on the nerve’s function.

-How Cervial radiculopathy differs from other conditions
+How Cervical radiculopathy differs from other conditions

 • Myelopathy: A spinal cord condition causing widespread neurological issues, while radiculopathy is limited to nerve root involvement.